seven1m/onebody/README.md

 * [Wiki](http://wiki.github.com/churchio/onebody) - There is some (possibly outdated) information here.
 We'll work to clean this up shortly after releasing 3.0.
 * [Google Group](http://groups.google.com/group/churchio) - Community of people building open source church software.
 If you're stuck, ask nicely for some help and you will probably get it.

+## Contributing

+To help fix a bug, first make sure it has a logged [issue](https://github.com/churchio/onebody/issues) (if not, create one), then:

+1. Fork this repo on GitHub.
+2. Set up the software on your computer by following the directions in one of the "Development" sections above.
+3. Fix the bug, run the tests (see the "Tests" section above) to make sure they all pass.
+4. Submit a Pull Request to get your bug fix merged!

+If you'd like to add an awesome new feature, please hop on IRC to talk about what you want to do.
+We might be able to save you some time building something that 1) we've already done, 2) won't work, or 3) we'll never use.
+Also, we'd like to give some guidance on approach, coding style, tests, etc.

 ## Copyright